-At Key Stage 2, the Science curriculum includes teaching about changes to the human body as it grows from birth to old age, including puberty.
+At Key Stage 2, the Science curriculum includes teaching about changes to the human body as it grows from birth to old age, including puberty and its physical and emotional impact.
 This remains statutory.

 Religious Education links to relationships education by looking at family, values and morals, and the celebration of marriage in different traditions.